susbaconhairman/minecraft-3ds-unistore/README.md

 https://github.com/bigskribbz/mc-3ds-unistore (I deleted it because I got reported and shadowbanned for having stuff I wasn't supposed to there)

 ## Credits
-YES, I got permission for everything.
+YES, I got permission for everything in this store.

 coming soon